cocogitto/cocogitto/README.md

 ## Cog commands

-The `cog` binary is used for everything that is not commit the available commands are the following :
+The `cog` binary is used for everything that is not commit the available commands are the following:

 | Command     | Description | Required flags |
 | :---        | :----       |:---           |